Jago8989/zodiac/README.md

 ```

 Existing folders are skipped unless `--force` is passed, which removes and
-regenerates them. `name`/`version` are validated against the registry (unknown
-ones error out).
-Source is read from `[network]` or, by default, mainnet then
+regenerates them.
+Source is read from `[network]` or, by default, the default
+explorer set.
+It works entirely through the explorer: it fetches the verified
+source and recovers the exact init code and salt from the deployment
+transaction, so a contract can later reproduce at the same address on every
+chain.
+Linked libraries are discovered from the compiler input and extracted
-gnosis.
-It writes one folder per asset (the main contract and each linked
+recursively.
+One folder is written per asset (the main contract and each linked
 library):

 ```
-deploy-data/<module>/<version>/<asset>/abi.json
+mastercopies/<module>/<version>/<asset>/abi.json
-deploy-data/<module>/<version>/<asset>/sourcecode.json   # standard-JSON compiler input
+mastercopies/<module>/<version>/<asset>/sourcecode.json   # standard-JSON compiler input
-deploy-data/<module>/<version>/<asset>/bytecode.json     # address, factory, salt, creationBytecode
+mastercopies/<module>/<version>/<asset>/bytecode.json     # address, factory, salt, creationBytecode
 ```

-`extract` works entirely through the explorer: it fetches the verified source
-and recovers the exact init code and salt from the deployment transaction, so a
-contract can later reproduce at the same address on every chain.
-Linked
-libraries are discovered from the compiler input and extracted recursively.
+**`deploy`** redeploys those artifacts to their canonical addresses on each
+configured network (via the ERC-2470 / Nick CREATE2 singleton factories),
+skipping any that already exist; **`verify`** submits the bundled source to each
+configured Etherscan V2 explorer.
+The `list` subcommands report status without
+making changes.

+#### Environment

-Configure `ETHERSCAN_API_KEY` in your env — see `.env.sample`.
+Configure these in your env — see `.env.sample`:

-> Deploying/verifying from `deploy-data/` is a planned follow-up.
-The legacy
+- `ETHERSCAN_API_KEY` — Etherscan V2 key (works across all supported chains).
+  Override per network with `ETHERSCAN_API_KEY_<NETWORK>`.
+Used by `extract` and
+  `verify`.
+- `ALCHEMY_KEY` / `INFURA_KEY` — used to build RPC endpoints.
+- `MNEMONIC` — signer used by `deploy`.

-> bundled-ABI SDK (`MasterCopyInitData`, `ContractFactories`,
+> The legacy bundled-ABI SDK (`MasterCopyInitData`, `ContractFactories`,
 > `deployAndSetUpModule`, …) was removed in v5; the known-contracts and
-> canonical-address registry (`KnownContracts`, `ContractAddresses`) is kept.
+> canonical-address registry (`KnownContracts`, `CanonicalAddresses`) is kept.

 ### Zodiac compliant tools